Family: Lamiaceae

 Description

-Bee Balm (Monarda didyma) is a medium tall, wide spreading perennial for the full sun areas of the garden.
-Has a mildew problem, but this can be worked around by proper management of the plant and garden.
+Bee Balm (Monarda didyma) is a medium-tall, wide-spreading perennial for full-sun areas of the garden.
+It has a mildew problem, but this can be worked around by proper management of the plant and garden.

 Pronunciation(mow-NAR-da)